3.1 Stroke (CVA) Rehabilitation

 Test Your Knowledge

-A PTA notes that a post-CVA patient can voluntarily perform the upper-extremity flexion and extension synergies but cannot yet combine movements outside those patterns.
+A PTA notes that a post-CVA patient can voluntarily perform the upper-extremity flexion and extension synergies but cannot yet combine movements outside those patterns, and tone is at its highest.
 Which Brunnstrom stage BEST describes this patient?

 A